tedhudek/poplink/README.md

 # popLink extension for VS Code

 Many modern publishing platforms build Markdown into HTML for publication on a website.
 In such a platform, it can be useful to open the rendered web page while editing the Markdown source file.

 Poplink converts the file path of the currently opened file into an expected URL and then opens the target page in the default web browser.

 ## Extension Settings

-For example, you would like to convert local paths like:
+For example, say you want to convert local paths like:

 `C:\repo\drivers\windows-driver-docs-pr\develop\getting-started-with-universal-drivers.md`

-To:
+...to...

 `https://docs.microsoft.com/windows-hardware/drivers/develop/getting-started-with-universal-drivers`